enesuur/personal-website/README.md

-# Personal Developer Website Next.js
+# Developer Website with Next.js

 Hi there,